-The stone age man held up his hands, trying to reason with the officer in his ancient language.
+The ancient man held up his hands, trying to reason with the officer in his ancient language.

 He took a single step forward.

-With that step, the police officer fired, pulling the trigger four times, sending four bullets crashing through the plate glass window and hurtling into the chest of the stone age man.
+With that step, the police officer fired, pulling the trigger four times, sending four bullets crashing through the seven-eleven’s plate glass window and hurtling into the chest of the ancient man.

-He collapsed in a heap, spilling his blood across the seven-eleven’s grimy white tile floor.
-He lay for a moment, twitching and groaning, before life passed from his body.
+He collapsed in a heap, spilling his blood across the grimy white tile floor.
+He lay for a moment, twitching and groaning, before his life passed from his body.

-The cop walked over and looked down at the stone age man’s naked, dirt-covered body.
+The cop walked over and looked down at the ancient man’s naked, dirt-covered body.
 He crouched down and peered closely at the stone knife, a puzzled look scrawled across his face.

 “Who is he?”
 Asked the cashier.

-“Probably just a local vagrant.”
+“Probably just a vagrant.”
 The cop said, rising from his crouch.
-“Must’ve been insane, runnin’ around naked like that.
-He’s got a weird-lookin’ knife though, not like anything I’ve ever seen.”
+“Must’ve been insane, running around naked like that.
+He’s got a weird-looking knife though, not like anything I’ve ever seen.”

 “That’s a stone knife.”
 Said the cashier.
 “Like a caveman would use.”

 The cop cocked his head and shot the cashier a glare.
-“Well if you’re so smart, what are you doin’ workin’ here?”
+“If you’re so smart, what are you doing working here?”

 “I just watch a lot of discovery channel.”
-Said the cashier.
+The cashier answered with a shrug.

 “A caveman knife, huh?”
 The cop said, scratching his chin.
 He cracked a wide grin.
-“Well if that ain’t the craziest fuckin’ homeless guy I’ve ever seen.”
+“Well, that’s the craziest fuckin’ homeless guy I’ve ever seen.”